Irish Surname - O'Connor

 Charles Owen O'Conor Don (1838 - 1905) was a Member of Parliament for Roscommon until he was defeated by the Parnellites.
 He sat on many royal commissions and was president of the Royal Irish Academy in 1881 and of the Society of Preserving the Irish Language.
 He wrote a family history, 'The O'Conors of Connacht'.

 The O'Connor surname earned international fame in golfing circles too.
 Christy O'Connor (born in Galway Dec 1924) is a former Irish professional golfer, who throughout the 1960s, won at least one professional event each year on the British Tour.
 In his early career he was known simply as Christy O'Connor, but his nephew of the same name also became a prominent golfer, and they have come to be referred to as Christy O'Connor Senior and Christy O'Connor Junior, respectively.

-Christy O'Connor Junior (born in Galway Aug 1948) has competed on both the European Seniors Tour and the US based Champions Tour, has won four European Tour events, two Senior British Open titles (before it became one of the senior majors) and two Champions Tour events.
+Christy O'Connor Junior (1948-2016), born in Galway he competed on both the European Seniors Tour and the US based Champions Tour, has won four European Tour events, two Senior British Open titles (before it became one of the senior majors) and two Champions Tour events.